Songonge/Power-BI-Tutorials/Project 3: Configure a data model in Power BI Desktop.md

 * Clicked on Apply Level Changes.
 This shows the hierarchy created in the Data pane.

 #### 2. Organizing Columns Into a Display Folder
+To perform this task, in the Data pane, I
+* Selected the columns to include in the folder: Background Color Format and Font Color Format.
+* In the Properties pane, I wrote Formatting in the Display Folder box.

 ### B. Configuring the Region Table
+In this task, I create a hierarchy and updated categories.

+#### 1. Creating a Hierarchy in the Region Table
+To create a hierarchy in the Region table, I
+* Right-clicked the Country column and selected Create Hierarchy from the menu.
+* Renamed the hierarchy to Regions.
+* Added the following two levels to the hierarchy:
+  * Country
+  * Region
+* Clicked on Apply Level Changes.

+#### 2. Updating a Category
+* To create an updated category, I
+  * Selected the Country column.
+  * Expanded the Advanced section in the Property pane.
+  * Selected Country/Region in the Data Category dropdown list.
+> [!NOTE]
+> Categorizing the column as country or region provides more accurate information to Power BI when it renders a map visualization.

 ### C. Configuring the Reseller Table